-A recent change in UK Law, the Civil Partnership Act 2004 and its updates, allows Same Sex couples to have a 'Civil Partnership' ceremony, which is very similar to a registry office wedding.
+A recent change in UK Law, the Civil Partnership Act 2004, allows Same Sex couples to have a 'Civil Partnership' ceremony, which is very similar to a registry office wedding.
 The Civil Partnership Act came into force on the 5th December 2005, allowing for ceremonies to take place from the 21st December, 2005.

 The service is actually performed by a registrar in a registry office or licensed wedding venue, and this ceremony will give the couple all of the same rights in law that a married couple receive.